dietertaotesting/tao-system-requirements/README.md

 ### Updating the repository
 The repository needs to be updated with every TAO Community Release.

-First you need to update your local copy of the repository:
+Update your local copy of the repository:

 ```bash
 git pull origin develop